-Beginning Fall 2021, the OAR will be launching a new Accessible Information Management system (AIM).
+The OAR uses the Accessible Information Management System (AIM).
 AIM is an online accommodation management portal that facilitates interaction with the OAR, faculty, staff and students.
 Students will independently coordinate their accommodations.
 The system protects confidential information about the students and allows for streamlined communication between students, faculty and staff.
 To access the AIM instructor portal, go to MyWCU and find 'Accessibility Resources (AIM)' under Quick Links.
 You can also access AIM from the AIM Faculty Portal button on the right of this page.
 For help, please contact the OAR office.

 Students registered with the OAR should send you their accommodation request through AIM.
 AIM will then email you the accommodation request.
 You can then sign into the AIM portal to access your students' accommodation request.
 Your students' accommodations will be clearly stated in AIM.

 Students are asked to follow-up with you regarding their accommodation request.

 If you have any questions or concerns, please do not hesitate to contact our office.